EnterpriseDB/repmgr/autofailover_quick_setup.rst

 **witness**
     is the hostname fully qualified of the server used for witness, IP 192.168.1.12

-**Note:** It is not recommanded to use name defining status of a server like «masterserver», this is a name leading to confusion once a failover take place and the Master is now on the «standbyserver».
+**Note:** We don't recommend using names with the status of a server like «masterserver», because it would be confusing once a failover takes place and the Master is now on the «standbyserver».

 Summary